-What’s the idea behind different number of repetitions?
+What’s the idea behind a different number of repetitions?

 Reps in the 1-5 range build super dense muscle and strength (called myofibrillar hypertrophy).

-Reps in the 6-12 range build a somewhat equal amounts of muscular strength and muscular endurance.
+Reps in the 6-12 range build a somewhat equal amount of muscular strength and muscular endurance.

 Reps in the 12+ range build muscular endurance and size.